-This Fall 2021, NOAA West is launching a photo contest to collect photos from students in 5th through 12th grades that represent climate change or climate impacts in their communities.
-Winning photos and responses from NOAA climate experts will be shared on this site in the Spring 2022.
-Spread the word!
+In 2021, NOAA West launched a photo contest to collect photos from students in 5th through 12th grades that represent climate change or climate impacts in their communities.
+Come check out the winning photos and learn more about some of the work NOAA is doing related to climate change!

 On July 30 the NOAA West and Central Regional Collaboration Teams hosted a unique webinar where nine NOAA colleagues each had one slide and three minutes to share experiences and information on NOAA's role compared to other agencies, fire weather forecasting, available and emerging satellite tools, and post-fire impacts like air quality and flooding related to burn scars.
 Check out the recording to learn more!